microsoftgraph/microsoft-graph-docs-contrib/concepts/includes/graph-toolkit-building-one-productivity-hub-06-summary.md

-You have successfully completed the Build One Productivity Hub app by using Microsoft Graph Toolkit tutorial: you created a web app and consumed Microsoft Graph Toolkit MSAL2 provider and UI components.
+You have successfully built your One Productivity Hub sample app using Microsoft Graph Toolkit.
+In this tutorial, you created a web app and consumed the Microsoft Graph Toolkit MSAL2 provider and UI components.

 If you're looking for ways to enhance your One Productivity Hub app, see the list of [web components](https://docs.microsoft.com/en-us/graph/toolkit/overview#components) that are available in Microsoft Graph Toolkit and include additional components in your app.